newaetech/chipshouter-picoemp/hardware/README.md

 NOTES:
 * SW1 SW2: You can use the same PN as SW3 (the footprint is the same).
-The suggested switches are kinda squishy which I like more though.
+The suggested switches are kinda squishy which I like the feel of more.
+If you are mounting R-Pi Pico with pins you probably want higher switches (like SW3).
 * Resistors were 1% in test builds due to our stock, but values not critical.
 5% tol is fine.
-* C1/C2 were 50V in test builds (shared with BasicBBI).
-Do not need such high rating, suggest 25V or higher.
+* C1/C2 were 50V in test builds (50V rating shared with parts from BasicBBI).
+PicoEMP does not need such high rating, but still suggest 25V or higher to avoid biasing voltage reducing effective capacitance.
 * C5 was a 50V cap in test builds, but anything > 16V should be fine.
-* LEDs: These get built with whatever in practice, these are just some part numbers we used.
+* LEDs: These are just some part numbers we used for one build, but in practice any 0603 red/green LED should work.

 ### BOM PART 4: Other Useful Parts